Updated April 13, 2020.

 Okay, so if those toys are still not enough for your favourite feline companion, then it’s time to delve deep into the toys that pet manufacturers have designed for cats’ playtime fun!
 Here are some that I’ve found are popular with even fussy cats:

 - Doorway hanging mouse toy – this one is a great choice if you’re out of the house during the day while you’re working.
 This little furry mouse hangs by a stretchy elastic string – and it bounces enticingly for your cat to pounce upon!
+One brand of such toy is A-door-able.

 - Electronic cat toys – Cat toys have gone high tech!
 There are a variety of cat toys that shine lights, wiggle or in other ways entice your cats to play.
 Again, these are an amazing option if you’re away at work and want your cats to have fun even on their own.
+There’s even this rolling cat ball toy, with LED lights!
+Fancy!

 There is a very wide variety of cat toys available.
 Whether you choose to make your own simple cat toys at home or spend a few dollars to get a few toys for your pet cats – it’s all about having a happy pet!
 Spend a little time researching cat toys, and then have the fun of finding out which ones your cat loves.